-\textbf{Our Motivation} To address these challenges, we propose a novel multi-agent LLM-driven methodology for CGRA design.
-Our framework employs an HW/SW co-design strategy that accounts for overall system performance and iteratively optimizes CGRA designs based on feedback, eliminating the need for costly performance improvements via large-scale data training.
-Simultaneously, it leverages autonomous agents to manage individual tasks—from design and verification to error correction and optimization—effectively composing the entire CGRA design process and addressing the limitations of previous approaches.
-Table~1 compares the performance of MALTA with several existing representative chip design methodologies.
+\textbf{Our Motivation.} To address these challenges, we propose a novel LLM-based multi-agent CGRA design flow.
+Rather than relying on costly large-scale model fine-tuning, MACO employs a holistic HW/SW co-design strategy that iteratively optimizes designs based on direct feedback to maximize overall system performance.
+Simultaneously, it deploys specialized, autonomous agents to manage distinct tasks—ranging from initial design and verification to error correction and optimization.
+This multi-agent orchestration streamlines the end-to-end CGRA design process and fundamentally resolves the bottlenecks of previous single-agent approaches.
+Table~\ref{chip_design_comparsion} compares MACO's capabilities against existing LLM-based chip design methodologies.